 For our family, we felt we should spend 2-3 days in each place and then move on.
 This was the best way for us to travel given that Dan was still working and so we needed internet and as little chaos as possible.

-Christchurch is a natural place to start because of it’s international airport.
+Christchurch is a natural place to start because of the international airport.
 The city is still recovering and rebuilding from the devastating earthquake that happened 6 years ago.
 Christchurch is a small city and we were able to walk around pretty easily.

 Highlights for us were:

 - Seeing the cardboard cathedral which is a temporary replacement while the cathedral is being rebuilt.

 - Going to Quake City museum.
 A great way to learn about how the earthquake affected and continues to affect the city.
 The video interviews are incredibly moving.